 Your personal information will not be used for any purpose other than the purpose for which it was collected unless:

-a) such use is authorized or required by law; or
+a) such use is authorised or required by law; or

 b) you have consented to the use.

-Deaf Children Australia makes every effort to protect your personal information from unauthorized access, improper use, alteration and destruction.
+Deaf Children Australia makes every effort to protect your personal information from unauthorised access, improper use, alteration and destruction.

 We store personal information in order to ensure that we can manage and maintain communication with individuals and organisations we work with.
 Deaf Children Australia holds personal information in either:

 a) Hard copy (paper based) format in secure access controlled offices; or

 b) Electronic format (databases and email files) which requires login and passwords and are stored on our secure servers.

 10. Unauthorised access, use or disclosure of personal information

 We will take seriously and deal promptly with any unauthorised access, use or disclosure of personal information.